 And that's what he's saying.

-Farid Zakaria GPS confirming, and I mean, he is a he's a he's a indicator, he's barometer of leftist intellectual elitist thought.
+I mean, he is a, he's a, he's an indicator, he's a barometer of leftist intellectual elitist thought.

 Although not his, he's a plagiarist, which is why I'm not surprised he's copying me in his own way.

-And now here's Christian Poor, and she was on Anison Cooper 19 last night.
+Now here's Christianaman Poor, and she was on Anderson Cooper 19 last night.

-And uh Cooper said, hey, it'll be interesting to see what happens later today here in France.
+And Cooper said, hey, it'll be interesting to see what happens later today here in France.

 All these governments now are going to be watching to see how the far right, which made huge gains in the last local elections in Europe a few months ago, National Frontier, UKIP in England, you know, the groups in Belgium and in Germany and elsewhere, which are mobilizing big anti-Islamic sort of demonstrations, how this is going to play into this very ugly political situation.